 Grading system: letter grades only.

-This section is designed for Graduate students.
+This section is designed for Undergraduate students.

 An examination of the people and the historical processes that brought together deaf individuals to form a cohesive community in the United States.

 The employment for Social Workers is expected to grow 13% from 2019 to 2029, with an average annual salary of $50,470.
 Learn more here.

 The employment for Museum work such as Curation, and Archiving is expected to grow at a 11% rate from 2019 to 2029, with an average annual salary of $49,850.
 Learn more here.

 The employment for Interpreters is set to grow at a 20% rate between 2019 to 2029, with a median annual salary of $51,830.
 Learn more here.